G-gagnon3/Advanced-VLSI-Design/Project 1/README.md

 ## Conclusion

-Overall, the project was a success.
-I was able to design and implement an FIR filter to the required specifications.
-I would have preferred to see a much better quantization of 4-Bits since many neural networks have been able to operate with that degree of precision.
-The generated designs were able to meet required constraints and were able to be optimized further.
+Overall, the project was hard to quantify as a complete success.
+I was able to design and implement an FIR filter to the required specifications, but I wasn't able to generalize the process as I had intended to.
+With the HLS structure selected, tracking down bugs was very difficult.
+Further, I would have preferred to see a much better quantization of 4-Bits since many neural networks have been able to operate with that degree of precision.
+That being said, I think the results of the project were pretty strong.
+I have the framework of an HLS tool which will be refined to achieve high quality results.

 ### Filter Design
 There is certainly a lot more which could be done to make the filter more efficient.
 I found that while a smaller tap count could not achieve a full 80 dB attenuation, they could get close.
 Further, these filters quantized very well.
 Additionally, the underlying optimizer is **quantization unaware** meaning that it fails to consider the effects of quantization error.
 An ideal aware optimizer would factor in the outside constraint and likely vastly improve the quantization.